Painting Walls & Interiors – Tip Sheet

 *First published September 3, 2007 and moved to this page for better organization

-Milk paint has been used for several centuries and has proved to be a very durable paint.
-Many antiques have survived to this day with their original milk paint intact.
+This has been used for several centuries and has proved to be very durable.
+Many antiques have survived to this day with their original coat intact.
 The rich colors are just as vibrant today.

 1 Quart skim milk (room temperature)